PEPFAR

 Supporting Countries to Achieve Epidemic Control

-As of September 30, 2022, PEPFAR has enabled more than a dozen countries to control the spread of HIV or reach the Joint United Nations Programme on HIV/AIDS (UNAIDS) 2025 95-95-95 HIV targetsExit Disclaimer, even without a vaccine or a cure, advancing global progress toward achieving the UN Sustainable Development Goal of ending the AIDS epidemic as a public health threat by 2030.
+As of 2022, PEPFAR has enabled more than a dozen countries to control the spread of HIV or reach the Joint United Nations Programme on HIV/AIDS (UNAIDS) 2025 AIDS targetsExit Disclaimer, even without a vaccine or a cure, advancing global progress toward achieving the UN Sustainable Development Goal of ending the AIDS epidemic as a public health threat by 2030.

 Delivering Life-Saving Antiretroviral Treatment

-As of September 30, 2022, PEPFAR has supported life-saving antiretroviral therapy (ART) for more than 20.1 million men, women, and children with HIV.
+As of September 30, 2023, PEPFAR has supported life-saving antiretroviral therapy (ART) for nearly 20.5 million men, women, and children with HIV.
+Viral load testing coverage and suppression among people on treatment continue to increase for adults and children.
+In fiscal year 2023 (FY 2023), 96% of adults and 88% of children were virally suppressed.
 The massive, rapid expansion in access to treatment stands as one of PEPFAR’s greatest achievements for many reasons: not only has ART saved the lives of millions of people with HIV and increased their life expectancy to near-normal levels, but it allows individuals to achieve and maintain viral suppression, the strongest available intervention to prevent HIV transmission.
 (See PEPFAR’s annual report to Congress on HIV treatment.)

 Empowering and Equipping Adolescent Girls and Young Women to Stay HIV-Free

 Through the PEPFAR-led DREAMS (Determined, Resilient, Empowered, AIDS-free, Mentored, and Safe) public-private partnership, adolescent girls and young women are empowered and equipped to stay HIV-free throughout their adolescence.
-Since 2015, HIV diagnoses among adolescent girls and young women have declined in all geographic areas implementing DREAMS.
-Of these areas, 96% have had a decline of >25%; nearly two-thirds (62%) have shown a decline of >40%.
+In FY 2023, 2.5 million adolescent girls and young women were reached through DREAMS HIV prevention services.
+Since 2015, new HIV diagnoses among adolescent girls and young women have declined in all geographic areas implementing DREAMS.

 Enabling Babies to be Born HIV-Free and Supporting Orphans, Vulnerable Children, and Caregivers